compbiozurich/UZH-BIO392/course-results/2021/daniel-walther/2021-09-22-daniel-walther-genome-resources-notes.md

-# Genome Resources in Bioinformatics (of Molecular Sequence Variation)
+# Notes on Genome Resources in Bioinformatics

 What is it?
 What does it do?
 Why?